asterics/esp32_addon_bootloader/README.md

 1. Open the FLipMouse / FABI serial port
 2. If necessary, check if the communication works with `AT` (should return OK)
 3. Send the `AT UG` command.
 This command sends the `$UG` command to the esp32_mouse_keyboard firmware, which marks this factory partition for boot and restarts.
-4. The device switches to transparent UART mode (all data from the USB port is sent to the esp32 addon and vice versa) and changes the baud rate to 500kBaud/s
+5. The device switches to transparent UART mode (all data from the USB port is sent to the esp32 addon and vice versa) and changes the baud rate to 500kBaud/s
+6. If there was already a flashed esp32_mouse_keyboard image, you should see OTA:starting; if not, OTA:write-error is received (this bootloader does not handle the $UG command)
+7. Wait until `OTA:ready` is received, otherwise the update won't work.
-5. Send the binary image to the USB serial port (it is possible to use the `update.py` script)
+8. Send the binary image to the USB serial port (it is possible to use the `update.py` script)
-6. The firmware will be transmitted.
+9. The firmware will be transmitted.
-7. If successful, you should see the esp32_mouse_keyboard running and a status message `OTA:$FINISHED` (still with 500kBaud)
+10. If successful, you should see the esp32_mouse_keyboard running and a status message `OTA:$FINISHED` (still with 500kBaud)
-8. FLipMouse/FABI switches back automatically to 9600Baud/s and returns to normal functional state.
+11. FLipMouse/FABI switches back automatically to 9600Baud/s and returns to normal functional state.

 ## update.py